w3c/wai-about-wai/_about/translating.md

 #### Links

-This policy is based on [https://www.w3.org/International/2004/06/translation.en.html#linkingrules i18n Link Rules], which provides some background.
+This policy is based on [i18n Link Rules]([https://www.w3.org/International/2004/06/translation.en.html#linkingrules), which provides some background.

 Translations can include:
 * Translator's formal name, common name used online, &/or Twitter handle.
-** Link to translator's individual page, such as personal blog, personal home page, bio page, or acceptable social media page.
+   * Link to translator's individual page, such as personal blog, personal home page, bio page, or acceptable social media page.
 * Organization name - translator's employer &/or other sponsor/funder of the translation.

 Cannot include:
 * Links to organizations.
 (Exception: Qualifying accessibility/disability or translation organizations.
-To request an exception, e-mail [wai@w3.org with subject [Translations link request]](mailto:wai@w3.org?subject=%5BTranslations%20link%20request%5D.).
+To request an exception, e-mail [wai@w3.org with subject [Translations link request]](mailto:wai@w3.org?subject=%5BTranslations%20link%20request%5D).

 #### W3C Translations Information